mondracode/vet-storage/README.md

 The purpose of the program is to stablish a client-server connection between one server and up to 32 clients, each one connecting through a server thread.

-The client is then able to perform CRUD actions (Create, Read, Update, Delete) on a randomly generated dataset of 10 million records, that makes up to 1 gigabyte of disk space.
+The client is then able to perform CRUD actions (Create, Read, Update, Delete) on a randomly generated dataset of 10 million veterinary records, that makes up to 1 gigabyte of disk space.
 Each record consists of the attributes name, species, age, breed, height, weight, sex and a special attribute called **_previous_**.
 More on that later on.

 Check [struct-generator.c](https://github.com/smg5284/vet-storage/blob/master/jleons-smondragon/struct-generator.c) for more details on the random generation of records.